nginx/unit-docs/source/howto.rst

 - :doc:`howto/flask`: Run your Flask apps in Unit with little to no change.
 - :doc:`howto/integration`: Run Unit with load balancing, proxying, and enhanced security.
+- :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.